tatsu-lab/alpaca_eval/README.md

 - **Changing the prompt**: Write a new prompt in a text file and specific it to `prompt_templates` in the configuration file.
 Paths are relative to the configuration file.
-- **Changing decoding parameters**: Specify the desired parameters in `decoder_kwargs` in the configuration file.
+- **Changing decoding parameters**: Specify the desired parameters in `completions_kwargs` in the configuration file.
 To see all available parameters refer to the docstring corresponding function [in this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py) specified by `fn_completions`